 5. Sign in to your account that you wish to protect your files to.

-6. Once signed in, Mylio will display the cloud service within the Dashboard as a Vault.
+6. Once signed in, Mylio will display the cloud service within the Dashboard as a device that holds all Originals.

 Restoring Mylio from cloud services